nullndr/matador/README.md

 Matador needs a **Redis 6 instance** at least to work.

 Set your redis connection string as the `REDIS_URL` env variable in your `.env` file.

-# Testing

-## Cypress

-We use Cypress for our End-to-End tests in this project.
-You'll find those in the `cypress` directory.
-As you make changes, add to an existing file or create a new file in the `cypress/e2e` directory to test your changes.

-We use [`@testing-library/cypress`](https://testing-library.com/cypress) for selecting elements on the page semantically.

-To run these tests in development, run `npm run test:e2e:dev` which will start the dev server for the app as well as the Cypress client.

-## Vitest

-For lower level tests of utilities and individual components, we use `vitest`.
-We have DOM-specific assertion helpers via [`@testing-library/jest-dom`](https://testing-library.com/jest-dom).

 ## Type Checking